coverclock/com-diag-obelisk/README.md

 Unlike Hourglass, a.k.a.
 O-1, which is a stratum-1 GPS-disciplined desk clock, and Astrolabe, a.k.a.
 O-2, which is a stratum-0 GPS-disciplined mantel clock with a chip-scale cesium atomic clock, Obelisk may not be useful as a reference clock for an NTP server.
 You will find evidence in this repository that I am experimenting with using wwvbtool to generate both GPS (NMEA) and PPS reference clocks, but that is a work in progress.
-So far my user space approach doesn't produce precise enough PPS, which I attribute to software latency of going through wwvbtool to gpsd to ntpd.
+My user space approach suffers a lot of sampling and software latency.
 Regardless of its poor behavior as an NTP reference clock, Obelisk makes a fine desk clock just by synchronizing its own clock to WWVB as described below.

 The current options applied to wwvbtool in the timeservice init script cause the clock to set itself as soon as it receives a correct frame from